 Quilting With Margaret (Various Locations) – Quilting classes

-Rochester Arc & Flame Center (Gates) – Offers classes in welding, glass and blacksmithing and sells studio time at $10/hour or more.
+Rochester Arc & Flame Center (Gates) – Teaches classes in welding, glass and blacksmithing and rents studio time.

-Turk Hill Craft School (Fairport) – Offers adult & children pottery classes and studio rental
+Turk Hill Craft School (Fairport) – Adult & children pottery classes and studio rental